-There is often a lot of confusion between these two disorders and on this page I will try to explain some of the main differences and we’ll also look at the connection between borderline disorder and depression.
+There is often a lot of confusion between these two mental disorders, so on this page I will try to explain some of the main differences, especially in terms of the symptoms, and we’ll also look at the connection between borderline disorder and depression.

 There is no substitute for proper diagnosis from a doctor so please after reading this if you have any doubts or think you may suffer from borderline personality disorder go see your doctor.

-The effects of both bipolar and borderline personality disorder can be serious so please get professional help if you believe you may suffer from either of these conditions.
-There are many problems with diagnosis of bipolar disorder and other disorders because some of the symptoms are shared and can be confused.
+The effects of both bipolar and borderline personality disorder can be very serious so please get professional help if you believe you might be suffering from either of these conditions.
+There are many problems with the correct diagnosis of bipolar disorder and other similar disorders because some of the symptoms are shared and can be confused.
 Approximately 70% of people who have these types of depressive disorders are not correctly diagnosed in the first place and many remain so.

 What is Borderline Personality Disorder?

-Like Bipolar disorder one of the main symptoms is violent and unpredictable mood swings.
-These mood swings cause the patients emotional state to be very unbalanced and as a result the following is a short list of possible consequences of this:
+Like Bipolar Disorder one of the main symptoms is violent and unpredictable mood swings.
+These mood swings can often cause the patient’s emotional state to become extremely unbalanced and, as a result, this can lead to further problems.
+The following is a short list of possible consequences which may result:

 - Poor relationships with others